Can you own a gun in Poland? A complete guide to getting a gun permit and its cost

 A gun permit for historical reconstruction purposes is intended for people whose passion is to organize historical reconstructions.
 Documented membership in an association whose statutory purpose is to organize historical reconstructions and a certificate confirming active participation in statutory activities are considered important causes for owning weapons.

-In the case of a commemorative weapons permit, a valid reason for owning weapons is the documented acquisition of weapons by inheritance or donation.
+In the case of a commemorative weapon permit, a valid reason for owning weapons is the documented acquisition of weapons by inheritance or donation.
 On the other hand, in the case of a weapon permit for training purposes, a valid ground for owning a weapon is the possession of authorization, as defined by separate regulations, to conduct training of a shooting character, and documented registration of a business activity in the field of shooting training.

 How is the process of applying for a gun permit?